 Assembly language fundamentals ( 8085 based assembly language programming ).
 Assemblers-2-pass and single-pass.
 Macros and microprocessors.

 Text editors.
 Programming Environments.
 Debuggers and program generators.

 Compilation and Interpretation.
 Bootstrap compilers.
-Phases of compilation process.
+Phases of the compilation process.
 Lexical analysis.
-Lex package on Unix system.
+Lex package on the Unix system.

-Context free grammars.
+Context-free grammars.
 Parsing and parse trees.
 Representation of parse ( derivation ) trees as rightmost and leftmost derivations.
-Bottom up parsers-shift-reduce, operator precedence, and LR.
-YACC package on Unix system.
+Bottom-up parsers-shift-reduce, operator precedence, and LR.
+YACC package on the Unix system.

 Topdown parsers-left recursion and its removal.
 Recursive descent parser.
 Predictive parser.
 Intermediate codes-Quadruples, Triples, Intermediate code generation, Code generation, Code optimization.

 Main functions of operating systems.
 Multiprogramming, multiprocessing, and multitasking.

 Memory Management: Virtual memory, paging, fragmentation.